PoisotLab/2015_ms_datamining/ms.md

 concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.

+The code to reproduce this analysis is in the `1_get_data.r` suppl. file.

 ## Species Distribution Model

 For each species in this subset of data, we retrieved the nineteen `bioclim`